The measurable Kesten theorem: Introduction

-It is not clear whether the $\log \log $ essential girth is optimal in Theorem \ref{essgirth}.
-For all the known examples of graphs that are close to being Ramanujan, the essential girth is actually logarithmic.
+It is not clear whether the $\log \log |G|$ is optimal in Theorem \ref{essgirth}.
+For all the known examples of graphs that are close to being Ramanujan, the shortest cycles with positive density are actually logarithmic.

 \begin{problem} Is there a constant $c=c(d)>0$ such that for any $d$-regular Ramanujan graph sequence $(G_{n})$, the probability that the $c\log \left\vert G_{n}\right\vert $-neighborhood of a uniform random vertex in $G_{n}$ is a tree converges to $1$? \end{problem}